 Hardwood floors are known for their durability and aesthetic - if properly taken care of, they can last a lifetime - but people also do realize that they are an investment and require a lot of maintenance to keep them looking their best.
 Yes, over time, they can tend to scratch and wear down but luckily, it’s pretty easy to sand and refinish them to look good as new.
-There are, however, quite a few mistakes that homeowners commonly make that speeds up the wearing of their floors and shortens the amount of time they can last without being refinished.
+There are, however, quite a few mistakes that homeowners commonly make that speed up the wearing of their floors and shortens the amount of time they can last without being refinished.

 Hardwood Flooring Mistake #1: Using wax too often